surfergrl/sgs-gift-guide/README.md

 - Provide results in a manner that is visually appealing and user-friendly.
 1
 - Results can be instantly added to the basket.
 3

-The finished application allows all of these except the final one, which cannot be implemented until the app is moved to the surfergrl.co.uk site.
+The finished application allows all of these except the final one.

 ---